 The next three pictures were taken on day 3.
 Minor bruising and swelling are present.

-This picture shows the bruising pattern.
+These pictures show the bruising pattern.
 The swelling is also noticeable to the left and right of the penis where the bruising is visible.

+The incisions are healing.
 Bruising slightly more pronounced than the previous days picture.

 Swelling and bruising continued throughout the first week, and at eight days swelling is most noticeable.
-This is day 8.

-This is taken on day 14, and After 2 weeks the bruising and swelling are gone.
+This is taken on day 14, and after 2 weeks the bruising and swelling are gone.
 Incision area is still noticeable.

 After 3 weeks, the incision area is healing well and is less noticeable.